thewebsitedev/nitro-test/README.md

 ### Steps to run backend

-Use `node index.js` command in the command line to run the backend locally in a dev environment.
+Run `node index.js` command in the command line to run the backend locally in a dev environment.